-Head where not explicitly defined, means the Headmistress of Haberdashers' Girls' School.
+Head where not explicitly defined, means the Headmaster of Haberdashers' Boys' School and Headmistress of Haberdashers' Girls' School.

 Governor means a Director of Haberdashers' Aske's Elstree Schools Limited acting in a governance capacity of one or more of the Haberdashers' Elstree Schools.